jacqueline-kraus/MS4-anime-art/README.md

 # MS4-anime-art

-Anime Art is a online shop for buying authentic, unique drawings from a real artist, who is specialized in drawing animes.
+Anime Art is an online shop for buying authentic, unique drawings from a real artist, who is specialized in drawing animes.

 ![showcase](readme-files/showcase/showcase.png)